lightbend/paradox/README.markdown

 ![snip](docs/snip.png)

-To display muliple snippets in a tabbed view, use definition list syntax as follows:
+To display multiple snippets in a tabbed view, use definition list syntax as follows:

 ```markdown
 sbt